Fred Toney: Minor leagues

-Highlights of Toney's minor league tenure included a victory in a 16-inning no hitter during the 1909 season.
+Highlights of Toney's minor league tenure included a victory in a 17-inning no hitter during the 1909 season.
 On May 10, 1909, while pitching for the Hustlers, he defeated the Lexington Colts in 17 innings, 1–0, striking out 19 batters and walking only one, before Winchester finally scored a run on a squeeze play in the bottom of the 17th.

 Rookie year

-Toney made his major league debut in 1911, following an appearance in an exhibition game against Notre Dame University in which he faced nine batters and struck out six.
+Toney made his major league debut in 1911, following an appearance in an exhibition game against the University of Notre Dame in which he faced nine batters and struck out six.
 One sports journalist wrote of the rookie:

 "Toney is from Tennessee, and he looks the part.
 He is long, lean, and as strong as some of the squirrel whiskey they make in the mountains of said state.
 What he did to the collegians was sinful."

 The young Toney possessed a first-rate fastball and was heralded by some observers as "a second Walter Johnson" upon his arrival in the league.
 He did not learn how to throw an overhand curveball until the spring of 1911, when he developed the pitch in Cubs training camp.

 Before he pitched a single major league game, Cubs team officials heralded the 6'2" Toney as a future star in the making.
 Club treasurer Charlie Williams said of the big rookie:

 "I believe that Toney will prove to be the sensation in the National League the coming season.
 He shows up well so far and has all the earmarks of a great pitcher....
 He is modest and as cool as a veteran when he is on the slab.
 His size is a great advantage to him, and he has speed enough to keep all the batters guessing, even if he had nothing else with it.
 I have been more impressed with the work of Toney than any young pitcher that has broken into the game with the Cubs for years."

-Toney was unimpressive in his major league debut on April 15 against the St. Louis Cardinals in a game ending after ten innings in a 3-3 tie.
+Toney was unimpressive in his major league debut on April 15 against the St. Louis Cardinals in a game ending after ten innings in a 3–3 tie.
 Pitching on a windy day in front of 15,000 fans, Toney struggled with his control, giving up two extra-base hits and a walk before being lifted in the bottom of the third inning.